Welcome to the BotGuard technical support system

 How Does The Project Work?

+This project is a collaboration between the scientific research community and traffic data contributors.
 During the course of this global research project, we collect the most complete data on global bot traffic and make it available to a wide range of academic researchers.
 The data is analyzed and the data contributors (Website owners and HSPs) receive personalized reports on their own traffic, as well as access to research results.

 The project can be broken down into 3 stages: